paulnorthrop/profileCI/README.md

 Speed of computation can be improved by starting the profiling from limits based on large sample normal theory.
 The accuracy of the limits can be set by the user.
 A plot method visualises the log-likelihood and confidence interval.
-Only convex log-likelihoods are supported, that is, disjoint confidence intervals will not be found.
+Cases where the profile log-likelihood flattens above the value at which a confidence limit is defined can be handled, leading to a limit at plus or minus infinity.
+Disjoint confidence intervals will not be found.

 ## An example